-5.0 Roles and responsibilities
+5. Roles and Responsibilities

-5.1 The Trust Board
+5.1.
+The Trustees

-The Trust Board has overall responsibility for approving this policy and reviewing its effectiveness.
+The Trustees have overall responsibility for approving this policy and reviewing its effectiveness.

-5.2 The Local Governing Body (LGB)
+5.2.
+The Local Governing Committee (LGC)

-The LGB is responsible for:
+The LGC is responsible for:

-Holding the headteacher to account for the implementation of this policy and the Pupil Premium strategy
+- Holding the headteacher to account for the implementation of this policy and the Pupil Premium strategy. - Ensuring the school is using Pupil Premium funding appropriately, in line with the rules set out in the conditions of grant. - Monitoring the attainment and progress of pupils eligible for Pupil Premium, in conjunction with the headteacher, to assess the impact and effectiveness of the school's use of the funding. - Monitoring whether the school is ensuring value for money in its use of the Pupil Premium. - Challenging the headteacher to use the Pupil Premium in the most effective way.

-- Ensuring the school is using Pupil Premium funding appropriately, in line with the rules set out in the conditions of grant - Monitoring the attainment and progress of pupils eligible for Pupil Premium, in conjunction with the headteacher, to assess the impact and effectiveness of the school's use of the funding - Monitoring whether the school is ensuring value for money in its use of the Pupil Premium - Challenging the headteacher to use the Pupil Premium in the most effective way - Setting the school's ethos and values around supporting disadvantaged members of the school community
+Setting the school's ethos and values around supporting disadvantaged members of the school community.

-5.3 Headteacher and senior leadership team
+5.3.
+Headteacher and senior leadership team